 All CSA students with valid student record books are insured for accident cover.

 CSA Students with valid student record books can avail themselves of the International Student Identity Card (ISIC Card) by completing application forms available at the CSA Secretariat.
-These identity cards make available numerous discounts, access to historic places and information to the students. pay someone to do my homework
+These identity cards make available numerous discounts, access to historic places and information to the students.

 Participation in Student Conventions, Jamborees and Design Competitions